StellaDaniele/G12-software-engineering/README.md

 ### Goal
 Develop the APIs to implement all the features identified in the D5, based on the other parts of the project.
-The minimum requirements for this part of the project were:
+The requirements for this part of the project were:

 * Connect to at least one (external) API or DB
 * Realize at least three different pages